broadleyspeaking/community/README.md

 ## Don't want to participate?

-For this community to have the quality that meets the vision and mission.
-To do this, it means sometimes we are going to ask people to join, and people to leave.
-We understand life changes, and so does focus.
+For this community to have the quality that meets the vision and mission, it means sometimes we are going to ask people to join, and people to leave.

+We understand life changes happen, and so does your focus.
 There is a commitment coming to this community, and we believe you get back what you put in.

 If we see a lack of participation, we reserve the right to follow the below process:
 * If you haven't contributed for two weeks in a row, we will get in touch making sure you're okay and if there's anything we can help with.
 Life changes happen.
-* After a further week of non contribution (three weeks in total) and you are still non-responsive to the community, we will then establish this is a temporary thing.
-We will ask you to leave the community.
+* After a further week of non contribution (three weeks in total) and you are still non-responsive to the community, we will ask you to leave the community.

+You are welcome to re-join when you have time to focus and pariticpate with the community.
+Don't think of this as a permanent thing.

 # Code of Conduct